lardbit/nefarious/README.md

 #### Configure Transmission

+The default download path is `/tmp/transmission`, so make sure to edit the `docker-compose.yml` to change that.

+There is no default transmission user/pass, but feel free to edit the `transmission-settings.json` beforehand following the [official settings](https://github.com/transmission/transmission/wiki/Editing-Configuration-Files) to make any changes you'd like.

+**NOTE** if you make any changes to `transmission-settings.json` you'll have to recreate the transmission container for the changes to take place:

+    docker-compose up -d --force-recreate transmission

-If you're using the built-in transmission, then there's nothing to actually configure, but you can view its web ui at [http://localhost:9091](http://localhost:9091) to see what's actually being downloaded by nefarious.
+You can view transmission's web ui at [http://localhost:9091](http://localhost:9091) to see what's actually being downloaded by nefarious.

 #### Configure Nefarious